 It’s been a while, but we are back to sharing the stories of strong and fearless solo female travelers from around the world!

-After introducing you to Archana from India, Wangechi from Kenya, and Roberta from Italy, I want to introduce you to Becky, a confident and determined single mother from Arizona, who, despite having to work two full-time jobs to support her daughter and herself, refuses to let that stop her from prioritizing solo travel.
+After introducing you to Archana from India and Wangechi from Kenya, I want to introduce you to Becky, a confident and determined single mother from Arizona, who, despite having to work two full-time jobs to support her daughter and herself, refuses to let that stop her from prioritizing solo travel.

 I was so impressed by her story and her commitment to not letting typical excuses get in her way.
 For all of the mothers out there, this is Becky’s story:

 I decided the easiest way to answer how my friends would describe me was to ask them directly, so that’s what I did.
 I posted this question on Facebook and here are some of the responses I got back: Confident, logical, well-spoken (even though I say the F word a lot) determined, persistent, stubborn (I’m a Taurus, what can I say?) outspoken, loyal, a terrific/wonderful mom, kind, and strong willed to list a few.

 If I died today, I’d be more than happy with being known by all of the adjectives listed above.
 However, I’d like to be known for having made the world a better place.
 I want to be remembered for having fought against injustice in this world, for having stood up for the less fortunate, the environment, the LGBTQ community, women, minorities, and people being religiously persecuted.
 That’s why one day I believe I’ll be taking an active role in politics.

 What motivated you to travel alone for the first time?